Wikipedia as a Force for Evil

 Needless to say, a government agency, an ideological organization, a corporation or a celebrity has more resources at its disposal and it is much more determined than a hapless unpaid Wikipedian.
 Therefore their version of the facts will eventually win.
 No wonder that the number of volunteer editors is declining: if you are one of them, you are rapidly losing motivation to check and enforce Wikipedia's rules on a growing number of unruly and increasingly powerful violators.
 The "brawl" doesn't even happen anymore.
 Wikipedia is being hijacked by entities whose goal is not to spread knowledge but to spread propaganda.

-For government agencies, ideological organizations, corporations and celebrities Wikipedia has become a fantastic device to brainwash not only your own audience but all the people in the world.
+For government agencies, ideological organizations, corporations and celebrities Wikipedia has become a fantastic device to brainwash not only their own audience but all the people in the world.

 In parallel, Wikipedia is having another detrimental effect on culture: it is sending out of business the only sources that we can use to verify Wikipedia's accuracy, i.e. the encyclopedias.
 Compiling an encyclopedia is a colossal endeavor that requires the collective work of dozens of distinguished scholars.
 The cost for the publisher is enormous.
 In the age of Wikipedia no publisher is crazy enough to invest millions for an encyclopedia that will have to compete against the much bigger and absolutely free of charge Wikipedia.
 The age of encyclopedias that began in the Enlightenment is ending in the 21st century.
 In other words, the fact that Wikipedia is free has created a problem of historical proportions.
 Since no more encyclopedias will be produced, and any specialized website will be infinitely difficult to find with a search engine, society will have no way to determine if a Wikipedia article is telling the truth or not.
 There will be no second source where one can doublecheck a statement, a date, a story, and let alone discussing the merits of who is represented on Wikipedia and who is not.
 Wikipedia is sending out of business the very sources that we use to determine Wikipedia's reliability and accuracy.